mpreyes/BisonMatch3.0/README.md

 #Bison Match 3.0

-1. Install django verson 2.0.2
+1. Install django version 2.0.2

 2. Install the mysqlclient:

     pip3 install mysqlclient

+(Possibly migrate the db, gotta check on this.)

 3. To run the development server: